-Unit 2: This unit introduces students to the types of physical activity and the role participation in physical activity and sedentary behaviour plays in health and wellbeing in different population groups.
-Students also study contemporary issues in sport, including disability sport and exploration of gender and culture impacting on participation.
+Unit 2: This unit develops students' understanding of physical activity, sport and exercise from a participatory perspective.
+Students are introduced to types of physical activity and the role that physical activity participation and sedentary behaviour plays in their own health and wellbeing, as well as in other population groups and contexts.